Moonflower-Mods/allium/README.md

 ```

 ## But Allium is for ComputerCraft?
 You're right!
-That's moved to (allium-cc)[https://github.com/hugeblank/allium-cc].
-I think this project is going to be
+That's moved to [allium-cc](https://github.com/hugeblank/allium-cc).
+I think this
-more important going forward, as it has serious utility, moreso than the dinky CC counterpart.
-Plus this is in active
+project is going to be more important going forward, as it has serious utility, more so than its
-development, so stick around!
+dinky CC counterpart.
+Plus this is in active development, so stick around!